 Children from Year 2 to 6 participate in Whole Class Reading.
 Here we focus on our class novel on a Monday and Friday and use our skills taken from the reading domains.
 For the rest of the week, the children are exposed to a wide range of texts such as: song lyrics, non-fiction texts, plays, extracts from novels with a linked theme across the 3 days.
 Within these sessions, the children practise their reading skills through reading aloud; echo reading and choral reading.
 The children use a variety of skills to answer questions, again, linked to the reading domains.

-At St John Fisher, we recognize the value of reading to children and regularly include time to read for pleasure to the children.
+Every year group across the school has dedicated time each day to read for pleasure to ensure we encourage a love and passion for reading.
 We believe listening to a teacher model reading skills such as appropriate vocal expression and intonation is the best way for children to learn how to implement these skills themselves.
-What better feeling is there, then leaving children on the edge of their seats, desperate to find out what happens in their class read next?
+What better feeling is there, than leaving children on the edge of their seats, desperate to find out what happens in their class read next?

 Our library, which has been restocked with engaging and exciting texts is open every day.
 The library offers all the children independent access to new and engaging content which is banded for age appropriateness on a regular basis.
 This allows the children the freedom to choose a genre or author they particularly enjoy reading whilst also ensuring the appropriateness for the age group.
 Within each classroom, there is also a range of topic related texts available for children to read, encouraging them to learn more about their given topic.
 Add to this the Book Fair, Book Week and many other whole school reading events, we are confident that children at St John Fisher understand the importance of reading as a lifelong skill whilst also gaining a love of reading for pleasure.